H. K. Fritchman House

 The H.K.
 Fritchman House in Boise, Idaho, was a 1 1/2-story Colonial Revival cottage designed by Tourtellotte & Co. and constructed in 1904.
-The house featured an off center, pedimented porch with Doric columns, decorative window head moldings under side gables, and a prominent, pedimented front gable with dimple window centered below the lateral ridgebeam.
+The house featured an off-center, pedimented porch with Doric columns, decorative window head moldings under the side gables, and a prominent, pedimented front gable with dimple window centered below the lateral ridge beam.
 The house was added to the National Register of Historic Places (NRHP) in 1982.
-The house either was demolished or moved after its listing on the NRHP, and further research is needed.
+The house was demolished in 1987.
+Officials from the Idaho State Historic Preservation Office took documentary photographs of the interior and artifacts including radiators, leaded windows, and a banister were removed.
+The banister was donated to the Basque Center in Boise, Idaho and other items went to similar houses in the area.

 Harry Fritchman was a commercial traveler or traveling salesman based in Boise.
 He lived briefly in Portland, Oregon, then returned to Boise in 1904, the year the H.K.
 Fritchman House was constructed.
-Fritchman served one year as mayor of Boise 1911–1912.
+Fritchman served one year, as mayor of Boise 1911—1912.

 A second H.K.
 Fritchman House was constructed at 1707 Harrison Boulevard in 1920, and it is a contributing resource in Boise's Harrison Boulevard Historic District.
 At the time of his death, Harry Fritchman was living two blocks from the second house, at 1606 N. 17th St.